 How much your car insurance will increase after an accident in Washington depends on whether you were at-fault, what company you have insurance with, where you live, and how severe the accident was.
-Below, we discuss when your insurance might increase and why.
+Below, our Kirkland car crash lawyers discuss when your insurance might increase, and why.

 Why would my insurance increase after a Washington car crash?